jittuu/jittuu.github.com/_posts/2014-02-25-multitenancy-data.markdown

 # Extensibility

 When tenants want to customize _behaviour_ of the system, they usually require some _custom data_ to work with.
-We also have some patterns to work with:
+We also have some patterns to work with custom data:

  - **Preallocated Fields** - such as Field1, Field2, Field3, etc.It will usually lead to _maintenace nightmare_ because the developer have no idea what is the usage of Field1.
-Field1 can be different usages for different tenants as well.
+Field1 can also be different usages for different tenants.
  - **Name-Value Pairs** - with one value table (TenantId, ExtId, Value) and one meta table (TenantId, ExtId, ValueDesc, ValueDataType).
 The main dis-advantage is query.
 It is very complicated to make efficient query with those kind of tables.
 The performance is usually the issue when data grow.
  - **Custom Columns** - directly add more columns to existing table.
 It is the simplest solution to data extensibility.
 The only drawback is conflicts between customer-defined-column and newly-added-column.
 It can happen when we want to add new column in next version but customer alread use that column.
 E.g. After we release v1, tenant A add "Location" column to customer table.
 When we want to add "Location" column in v2, we have conflict with tenant A.
  - **xxxxx_Extented** - add one-to-one relationship extended table to existing table.
 By doing this, we still have simplicity to work with custom data since we just need a single join, as well as solving the versioning issue.
 E.g. Cusomter table and Customer_Extended table with additional tenant-added-columns.